 STEAM Tools and Apps for Teaching with Technology

-- Find typing tips for children in this post I wrote for ESL Library which includes awesome websites, such as Typetastic, Keyboard Climber 1 and Keyboard Climber 2, Dance Mat Typing, Typing Town, and Mouse Practice.
+- Find typing tips for children in this post I wrote for ESL Library which includes awesome websites, such as Typetastic, Dance Mat Typing, Typing Town, and Mouse Practice.

 - Teaching coding?
 1st to 5th graders at my school enjoy Kodable, Tynker, and Lightbot.
 Upper elementary and older enjoy Code.org and Made With Code.
 Find more coding apps and web tools for any age group here!

 - 3D printing with elementary students?
 TinkerCad has 5 minute super easy tutorials and designs children can easily edit to design rings, figurines, name tags, and more!

 - Conduct safe web searches with Duckster, Kiddle, Fact Monster, and KidzSearch.